Dance students working on their ballet technique in a dance studio.

 Other advice

-Ethelinda recommends a YouTube video called Walking into the Audition Room for any applicants of performing arts to help get ready for their audition.
+We recommend a YouTube video called Walking into the Audition Room for any applicants of performing arts to help get ready for their audition.

-Clarissa says just like the first day of College, half the preparation is being mentally ready, the other is making sure you have the materials you need.
+Half the preparation is being mentally ready, the other is making sure you have the materials you need.
 Qualifications and relevant paperwork that you have been asked to bring is important too – and always bring a pen.